kirillomorph/miscalculator/README.md

 ## **Acknowledgments**

 - Thanks to Java for being slow enough to make this project possible.
-- Special thanks to StackOverflow for all the help (even though it didn't work most of time.
+- Special thanks to StackOverflow for all the help (even though it didn't work most of time).